hirenoble/Burger.Hack/docs/index.md

 Open your web browser and go to: [https://experiencecloud.adobe.com](https://experiencecloud.adobe.com)

 ## Step 4
-Figure out API endpoints, authentication, documentation and request parameters and hit any one API of each of the below products:
+Figure out API endpoints, authentication, documentation and request parameters and hit any one API of each of the below products and get a successful 200 OK response:
 1. Adobe Stock
 2. Adobe Analytics
-3. Adobe Target
-4. Adobe Launch
+3. Adobe Launch

 ## Step 5